Projects

 Base case: SSEN flexibility payment £250/MWh, wind-farm fee £25/MWh.
 Break-even (highlighted) lands at 15% penetration.

-Dataset: Rousay turbine telemetry (2015–2018) & Orkney residential demand data
+Dataset: Rousay turbine telemetry (2015-2018) and Orkney residential demand data

 - Cleaned turbine telemetry (2.63 years, 1-min intervals) to classify wind-limited, capacity-limited, and demand-limited (curtailed) states